petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/filtering-and-sorting-web-content-articles.md

 - [Order by](#order-by)
 - {bdg-secondary}`Liferay 7.4 2024.Q1+` [Filter Search Results](#filter-search-results)

 You can combine (single or multiple) filters and order your results for an enhanced experience.
-For example, if you select the `Product Advertisement Blog Post` [highlighted structure](#filter-by-highlighted-web-content-structures), the [Mine](#filter-by-navigation), [Draft](#filter-by-status), [order by Title](#order-by), and the [Ascending order](#order-by) filters, you obtain a list of your articles that use the `Product Advertisement Blog Post` web content structure, are in Draft status, and are ordered by title in ascending alphabetical order.
+For example, if you select the `Product Advertisement Blog Post` [highlighted structure](#filter-by-highlighted-web-content-structures) and the [Mine](#filter-by-navigation), [Draft](#filter-by-status), [order by Title](#order-by), and the [Ascending order](#order-by) filters, you obtain a list of your articles that use the `Product Advertisement Blog Post` web content structure, are in Draft status, and are ordered by title in ascending alphabetical order.

 !!! note
     (**Breaking Change**) All filtering options apply exclusively to the current folder.
 Web content articles located elsewhere are not included in the filtered results.